Hihaheho/swon/crates/swon-ls/README.md

-# swon-json-schema
+# swon-ls

-JSON Schema compatibility for SWON (SWan Object Notation).
+Language Server Protocol (LSP) implementation for SWON (SWan Object Notation).

+This crate provides a language server that can be integrated with various code editors to provide rich features for working with SWON files.

 **This crate is still under development and published for name reservation purpose.**